Amanda Byram: Television career

-In 2004, Byram was set to host the Fox reality television special Seriously, Dude, I'm Gay, however, it was abruptly shelved eleven days before its premiere following backlash from the media monitoring organization GLAAD.
+Byram served as the host for the Fox reality television special Seriously, Dude, I'm Gay, which was set to air on June 7, 2004.
+However, the special was abruptly shelved eleven days before its premiere following backlash from the media monitoring organization GLAAD.
 Speaking on the special's cancellation, Byram commented: "Of course it is always disappointing when things don’t air, but TV and the FCC is very sensitive right now, and I roll with the decisions made by the Fox network, as they have been and continue to be very supportive to me."

 In 2007 she co-hosted, along with Dennis Miller, the Game Show Network programme Grand Slam, a US version of the British quiz format.
-She has also worked on The Swan, a beauty show following 3 unattractive women who turn their life around by having an extreme makeover.
+She has also worked on The Swan, a controversial beauty show following 16 unattractive women who turn their life around by having an extreme makeover.
 She also appeared as a special guest on Anonymous in 2009.

 She hosted the Meteor Music Awards at the RDS, Dublin on 17 March 2009 and appeared on The Cafe on 30 January to publicise her selection.

 She has co-hosted the British gameshow Total Wipeout alongside Richard Hammond, from 3 January 2009.
 After 5 series and 1 Winter series, the final episode was aired on 31 December 2012.

 She also regularly co-hosted Something for the Weekend with Tim Lovejoy, standing in for Louise Redknapp, as well as standing in for Lovejoy on its replacement series, Sunday Brunch.

 In 2010, she appeared in one episode of Supersize vs Superskinny, helping Anna Richardson get the perfect body.
 On 6 August 2010, Byram presented This Morning with Paddy McGuinness.

 Byram was a guest on the first episode of the BBC One panel game Ask Rhod Gilbert.